Jodhaa Akbar: Soundtrack

-Telugu

-Music awards

 The film emerged out as the biggest winner in many music awards.
 However, in the best music direction category, it lost many mainly to Jaane Tu...
 Ya Jaane Na, composed by Rahman himself.
 The fine background score won the film several awards including Filmfare Best Background Score and IIFA Best Background Score.
 The soundtrack was also nominated in numerous categories.